 3. Develop Free Tools and Calculators

-4. Build Relationships with Industry Influencers
+4. Build Relationships with Influencers and Podcast Hosts

-Engaging with SaaS influencers—bloggers, analysts, and thought leaders—can open doors to quality backlinks.
+Engaging with SaaS influencers, including bloggers, analysts, thought leaders, and niche podcast hosts, can open doors to quality backlinks.
 Start by genuinely interacting with their content: comment on posts, share insights, or suggest collaboration ideas.
-Once a relationship is built, influencers may link to your content or invite you to contribute guest posts, widening your backlink opportunities.

 5. Guest Post on Relevant SaaS Blogs